BHCA Finances for Events & Projects

 Events and Projects

-A project with BHCA as a fiscal sponsor must be consistent with the community association’s mission and have at least two project representatives, who raise project funds that BHCA holds and reimburses for project expenses.
-If there’s a project you’d like to undertake to improve a public space affecting Bolton Hill, fill out the fiscal sponsorship agreement form and send it to the BHCA treasurer.
-All projects are subject to approval by the BHCA executive committee.
+An event or project with BHCA as a fiscal sponsor must be consistent with the community association’s mission and have at least two representatives, who raise the funds that BHCA holds and reimburses for event or project expenses.
+If you’d like to hold an event open to the public or a project you’d like to undertake to improve a public space around Bolton Hill, fill out the fiscal sponsorship agreement form and send it to the BHCA treasurer.
+All potential events or projects are subject to approval by the BHCA executive committee.
 Because it’s always good to spread awareness of improvement projects happening around the neighborhood, you’ll probably be asked to share your project at a BHCA monthly meeting or through the Bolton Hill Bulletin.

 Making Check Requests

-BHCA will issue checks to vendors and reimburse neighbors for approved expenses or reimburse project representatives for a project’s expenses.
+BHCA will issue checks to vendors and reimburse neighbors for approved expenses or reimburse representatives for an event or project’s expenses.
 Before filling out this check request form, be sure you have the following:

 • To issue a check from a BHCA project account, requires approval from two project representatives.
 Approval can be emailed to treasurer@boltonhillmd.org.